 Is it any good?

-Harry Potter is 13 in this third movie based on the globally popular series of books by J.K.
-Rowling, and the movie itself seems to be entering adolescence, with its darker themes, darker images, and darker emotions.
+Harry Potter is 13 in this third movie based on the globally popular book series, and the movie itself seems to be entering adolescence, with its darker themes, darker images, and darker emotions.

 The first two movies were competently directed by Chris Columbus, with brilliant production design and meticulous attention to detail, making sure that the books' passionate fans were happy -- but playing it safe.